© 2018 Bessemer Venture Partners

 All Rights Reserved

 LifeLock, Inc. is an industry leader in identity theft protection.
 The company has been relentlessly protecting its members’ identities by providing consumers with the tools and confidence they need to help protect themselves from identity theft and to manage their credit.
-Lifelock went public in October 2012 (NYSE: LOCK).
+Lifelock went public in October 2012 (NYSE: LOCK) and was acquired by Symantec in 2017.

 Eloqua allows marketers to acquire customers, drive revenue and do what they do best: develop strong brands, build creative campaigns, and deliver compelling content.
 Eloqua went public in August 2012 (NASDAQ: ELOQ) and was then acquired by Oracle (NYSE: ORCL) in December 2012.